Auckland Botanic Gardens: Collection

 There are a number of other smaller collections, for instance a collection of conifers, with a specimen of Keteleeria davidiana and Bishop Pine Pinus muricata.

 The database, that lists all the plants in the collections, is available for consultation in the Visitor Centre.

 Visitor Centre

-The Visitor Centre Huakaiwaka is a modern building, opened 2005 that houses the information desk, information displays, a café, and offices.
+The Visitor Centre Huakaiwaka is a modern building opened in 2005 that houses the information desk, information displays, a café, and offices.

 Library

 The Horticultural Reference Library is housed in a separate building.
 The building was opened in 1992 and was funded by the Friends of the Auckland Botanic Gardens.
 It contains some 2,500 books and a number of horticultural journals and magazines.
 The catalogue holds about 10,000 items.
 The library is open to the public.

 The huge impact of the activities of the Friends is clearly demonstrated by the fact that in 1989 the library housed only 400 volumes in the Information Centre, that were solely used for reference by staff.